TJ Friedl Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.50).
+- The Dodgers have a 4.51 team ERA that ranks 21st among all MLB pitching staffs.

-- The Dodgers give up the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Dodgers pitchers combine to give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).

-- The Dodgers will send Miller (6-1) to the mound to make his 11th start of the season.
-He is 6-1 with a 4.28 ERA and 53 strikeouts through 54 2/3 innings pitched.
+- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
+He has a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.

-- The right-hander last pitched on Saturday against the Texas Rangers, when he threw six innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Sunday, the righty went 3 2/3 innings against the Texas Rangers, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.